About Birmingham

 Frequently Asked Questions

 To register to vote in Birmingham, Ohio, residents can register online through the Ohio Secretary of State's website, by mail, or in person at the Erie County elections office.
 Ohio requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Ohio Secretary of State's voter lookup tool.
-For local municipal elections in Birmingham, contact the Erie County Clerk's office for schedules and ballot information.
+For local county and state elections (Birmingham is an unincorporated community in Erie County and does not hold municipal elections), contact the Erie County Clerk's office for schedules and ballot information.

 Property records for Birmingham, Ohio are maintained by the Erie County Auditor's Office and the Erie County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Erie County, including parcels in Birmingham.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Erie County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Ohio counties provide online property record searches through their county websites.
-For in-person requests, visit the Erie County offices at the county courthouse.
 The Erie County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Birmingham, Ohio residents are available through both county and state offices.
 The Ohio Department of Health, Bureau of Vital Statistics, located in Columbus, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Ohio.
 Orders can be placed online, by mail, or in person.
 Locally, the Erie County Clerk's office issues marriage licenses and maintains marriage records for Erie County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.